JeroenDeDauw/ParamProcessor/README.md

 ## Implementation structure

-Parameters are defined using the ParamProcessor\ParamDefinition class.
+Parameters are defined using the `ParamProcessor\ParamDefinition` class.
 Users can also use the array format to define parameters and not be bound to this class.
 At present, it is prefered to use this array format as the class itself is not stable yet.

-Processing is done via ParamProcessor\Processor.
+Processing is done via `ParamProcessor\Processor`.

 ## Defining parameters